 (1) Ensure the confidentiality, integrity, and availability of all electronic protected health information the Covered Entity creates, receives, maintains, or transmits.
 (2) Protect against any reasonably anticipated threats or hazards to the security or integrity of such information.
 (3) Protect against any reasonably anticipated uses or disclosures of such information that are not permitted or required....
 (4) Ensure compliance with this [rule] by its workforce.

-13 notification requirements.
+HHS issued Interim Final Rule on August 24, 2009, that implemented the HITECH breach notification requirements.
 This required a Covered Entity to provide notification to affected individuals and HHS if their PHI was breached unless an exception applied.
 To determine whether notice to the individual is required, a Covered Entity must determine whether the use or disclosure violated the HIPAA Privacy Rule and if significant risk of financial, reputation or other harm may befall the individual.
-Additionally, for breaches of more than five hundred
+Additionally, for breaches of more than five hundred (500) individuals, a press release should be provided to local media outlets.
+A Business Associate must give notice to a Covered Entity if any of the PHI they are responsible for is compromised.